jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 The panel has three major parts:

-#.
-Top is designed for 2D data selection.
+**Top** is designed for 2D data selection.
 Here user selects which 2D image will be processed.

-#.
-Middle (tabbed area) is designed for controls of processing.
+**Middle** (*tabbed area*) is designed for controls of processing.
 This is the busiest area of the panel and each tab will be explained later.

-#.
-Bottom contains buttons for main controls and 2D image controls.
+**Bottom** contains buttons for main controls and 2D image controls.

 Selecting data
 ---------------

-The macros can load selected data types.
-If appropriate file type is not found in the “Image type” popup menu at the top right corner, you will have to contact me so I add appropriate loader for your data.
+Nika can load number of different **Image types** - aka: file formats, file types - usually well described by file extension (e.g., tif).
+These are selected by "**Image type**" popup menu in top right corner.
+If appropriate file type is not found in the “Image type” popup menu, you will have to contact me so I can develop and add appropriate loader for your specific data.
+Note, that most data formats are binary data with some header, and if you can get description of your data format you can often use General Binary reader.

 Select appropriate type of data you have and then push “Select data path” button, dialog is presented, in which path to folder on the hard drive containing 2D images is selected.
 FInd the local path to data using this standard Igor dialog. and push OK when done.